-The Importance of Choosing the Right Name
+The Importance of Finding the Right Name

-The label we use to introduce and define ourselves, and most importantly to describe our field of study, has drastic consequences.
+We use words to communicate our understanding of reality.
+Unlike numbers, which might have the same meaning to all, words are loaded with alternative interpretations, hence the frequency of misunderstandings in daily dialogue.
+The choice of words is a political act; the outcome of an interaction depends on the appropriateness of their selection.
+Similarly, the choice of labels to introduce and define ourselves, and most importantly to describe our field of study, has drastic consequences.
 It immediately implants images of what we do and who we are.
 We can wear the right label proudly, as a badge of respectability, or we can expend time and effort dispelling negative connotations from the minds of our audience if we pick an inappropriate term.
 Acceptability, credibility, and viability ride on our choice.
-Centrality in an organization (such as a college or university), funding for research, and upward professional mobility are affected by how we project ourselves and how others view the reputation of our area of study.
+Centrality in an organization (such as a college or university), funding for research, and our upward professional mobility are affected by how we project ourselves and how others view the reputation of our area of study.
 This is the challenge faced by the field of the science of human movement.